Features of the Programs

 Program options in the School of Education are carefully designed to prepare future teachers to work with our nation’s youth.
 There are currently four majors at the baccalaureate level in the Teacher Education Program that will lead to eligibility for a provisional certificate granted by the Maine State Department of Education; Elementary Education (K-8), and Secondary Education (grades 7-12) with concentrations in English, Life Science, or Physical Science.
 Graduates of certification programs will become eligible to be licensed in Maine and/or in other states.
 Pre-service teachers are immersed in real-life applications while learning the theory, methods, and characteristics of diverse classroom settings.
 They are instilled with an enthusiasm for the teaching profession and a commitment to working successfully and supportively with learners in dynamic and diverse school settings.

-Graduates from the School of Education are equipped to compete for positions in Maine as well as nationally.
+Graduates of the School of Education are equipped to compete for positions in Maine as well as nationally.
 They begin their careers as confident professionals ready to embrace their role in preparing their own students for work, higher education, citizenship, and personal fulfillment.

 Our Conceptual Framework